bobcatinabox/2020_data_challenge/README.md

 <b>Evaluation</b>

-To make a submission please send tbl_test_boxes.csv with your best estimates of target_bobcat, the code you used to generate the result and some documentation of what you did to data@bobcatinabox.com
+To make a submission please send tbl_test_boxes.csv filled in with your best estimates of target_bobcat, the code you used to generate the result and some documentation of what you did to data@bobcatinabox.com

 target_bobcat should be a decimal value between 0 and 1 that reflects your model's confidence in whether or not a box contains a bobcat (0 means you don't think there is any chance of a bobcat, 1 means that you are certain that a box contains a bobcat).